What is a Precision-Guided Firearm and what does it do?

 Is it ethical to hunt with a Precision-Guided Firearm?

 Yes.
 Hunting with a Precision-Guided Firearm is ethical, and may even be the most ethical way to hunt.
-Precision shot placement produces ultra-clean harvests and it dramatically reduces the number of wounded animals.
+Precision shot placement produces ultra-clean harvests and it dramatically reduces the number of wounded or lost animals.

 Does a Precision-Guided Firearm take the fun out of hunting and shooting?